 approx. 35 minutes

 - Identify the percentage of E-cigarette users in high school and middle school and describe nonsmokers as the majority.

 - Describe the harmful consequences of E-cigarette use.

 - Identify reasons why teens may begin using E-cigarettes.

 - Develop, practice and demonstrate refusal skills and smart exit strategies.

 Suggested Length: approx. 35 minutes

-Ask students to write down their guess on scratch paper: What percentage of 11th graders smoke E-cigarettes?
+Ask students to write down their guess on scratch paper: What percentage of high schoolers smoke E-cigarettes?
 What percentage of middle schoolers smoke E-cigarettes?

 - Ask volunteers to share their guess with the class.

-- Reveal the actual numbers: Only 11.3% of high-schoolers and 4.3% of middle schoolers have smoked an E-cigarette in the last 30 days.
+- Reveal the actual numbers: As of 2018, only 11.7% of high-schoolers and 3.3% of middle schoolers have smoked an E-cigarette in the last 30 days.